Pylons/pyramid/docs/narr/startup.rst

    configuration.
 If, instead of a simple application, you're using a WSGI :term:`pipeline` (e.g. a ``[pipeline:main]`` section), the application named on the "last" element will refer to your :app:`Pyramid` application.
-   If instead of a simple application or a pipeline, you're using a Paste "composite" (e.g. ``[composite:main]``), refer to the documentation for that particular composite to understand how to make it refer to your :app:`Pyramid` application.
+   If instead of a simple application or a pipeline, you're using a "composite" (e.g. ``[composite:main]``), refer to the documentation for that particular composite to understand how to make it refer to your :app:`Pyramid` application.
 In most cases, a Pyramid application built from a scaffold will have a single ``[app:main]`` section in it, and this will be the application served.

 #.
-The PasteDeploy framework finds all :mod:`logging` related configuration
+The framework finds all :mod:`logging` related configuration in the
-   in the ``.ini`` file and uses it to configure the Python standard library logging system for this application.
+   ``.ini`` file and uses it to configure the Python standard library logging system for this application.

 #.
 The application's *constructor* (named by the entry point reference or
    dotted Python name on the ``use=`` line of the section representing your